-In 1970, Ayers’ then-girlfriend Diana Oughton, along with Weatherman members Terry Robbins and Ted Gold, were killed when a bomb they were constructing exploded unexpectedly.
+In 1970, Ayers’ then-girlfriend Diana Oughton was killed, along with Weatherman members Terry Robbins and Ted Gold, when a bomb they were constructing exploded unexpectedly.
 That bomb had been intended for detonation at a dance that was to be attended by hundreds of Army soldiers at Fort Dix, New Jersey.
-Ayers himself attested that the bomb would have done serious damage, “tearing through windows and walls and, yes, people too.”
+Ayers himself attested that the “huge” bomb would have caused a great deal of “death and destruction,” “tearing through windows and walls and, yes, people too.”
 Notably, Ayers’ fingerprints were found at the bomb-making site, along with an assortment of anti-personnel weapons, stabbing implements, C-4 plastic explosive, and dozens of Marxist-Leninist publications.

-After the death of his girlfriend, Ayers and Bernardine Dohrn spent the rest of the decade as fugitives running from the FBI.
+After the death of his girlfriend, Ayers spent the rest of the decade as fugitives running — along with Bernardine Dohrn — from the FBI.